-Ireland votes in landmark ballot on abortion
+Ireland votes in landmark abortion referendum

-(CNN)Voters in Ireland are casting their ballots in a landmark referendum to decide whether to remove a constitutional amendment that bans abortion in almost all circumstances.
+County Kerry, Ireland (CNN)Voters in Ireland are casting their ballots in a landmark referendum to decide whether to remove a constitutional amendment that bans abortion in almost all circumstances.

-Polling stations across 40 constituencies in the republic opened at 7 a.m. local time (2 a.m.
+Some 6,500 polling stations across 40 constituencies in the republic opened at 7 a.m. local time (2 a.m.
 ET).
 An electorate of around 3.2 million are eligible to cast their ballots, including thousands of Irish people living overseas who have flown home to vote.

 If the Yes campaign wins, Irish lawmakers are expected to enact legislation allowing for terminations in the first 12 weeks of pregnancy -- and later in cases where there is a risk to the mother's life or the fetus is not expected to survive.